fastly/fastly-magento2/README.md

 The installation of the Magento module is pretty easy:

+1. Login (or switch user) as the Magento filesystem owner.
+2. Ensure that the files in 'app/etc' under the Magento root are write enabled by the Magento Filesystem owner.
+3. Create a directory under your Magento root called 'app/code/Fastly/Fastly_CDN'.
-1. Download the zip archive of this repository to a temporary location on your server and extract it.
+4. Download the zip archive of this repository to a temporary location on your server and extract it.
-2. Copy the contents of the app directory in the archive to the app/code directory of your Magento2 instance.
+5. Copy the contents of the app directory in the archive to the app/code directory of your Magento2 instance.
-3. Open the command line to enable the module: "bin/magento module:enable Fastly_CDN".
+6. Open the command line to enable the module: "bin/magento module:enable Fastly_CDN".
-4. Due to Magento2's caching and deployment mechanisms additional steps for cache cleaning and compiling might be necessary.
+7. Due to Magento2's caching and deployment mechanisms additional steps for cache cleaning and compiling might be necessary.

 If any critical issue occurs you can't easily solve, call "bin/magento module:disable Fastly_CDN" to disable the FastlyCDN module.
 If necessary clear Magento's cache again.